petershin/liferay-learn/docs/dxp/latest/en/site-building/sites/site-templates/exporting-importing-site-templates.md

 1. Enter a title for the export process.

-1. Configure the export process by selecting the template Pages and content you want to export.
+1. Configure the export process by selecting the template pages and content you want to export.

 1. Click *Export* to begin the export process.